mydur/AzMon/azmon-nonazurewinperf-tmpl/_working/readme.md

 - **perfInstance:** Performance instance to monitor (ex. _Total).
 - **warningThreshold:** Threshold for the warning alert.
 - **criticalThreshold:** THreshold for the critical alert.
+- **resourceFilter:** Enter the computername for which you want to add monitoring (must be exact match!)
 - **WorkspaceRGName:** The resource group in which the log analytics workspace was installed by the azmon-basic-tmpl template.
 - **WorkspaceName:** The actual name of the log analytics workspace that can be found in the resource group of which the name is stored in AZMONBasicRGName.
 - **actionGroupName:** The name of the action group to use when an alert has to be forwarded.
 Please note that this action group needs to exist before deploying the template.